dokwork/lualine-ex/README.md

 **Reduction algorithm**

-The absolute value of the {depth} will be decreased until the length of the path become less then {max_length}.
+The absolute value of the {depth} will be decreased until the length of the path becomes less then {max_length}.